FabianObster/sgboost/README.md

 # R-package `sgboost`

-Implements the sparse group boosting in conjunction with the R-package `mboost`.
-A formula object defining group baselearners and individual baselearners is being used in the fitting process.
-Regularization is based on the degrees of freedom of an individual baselearners
+Implements the sparse-group boosting in to be used conjunction with the R-package `mboost`.
+A formula object defining group base learners and individual base learners is used in the fitting process..
+Regularization is based on the degrees of freedom of individual baselearners
-$df(\lambda)$ and the ones of a group baselearners $df(\lambda^{(g)})$, such that $df(\lambda) = \alpha$ and $df(\lambda^{(g)}) = 1- \alpha$.
+$df(\lambda)$ and the ones of group baselearners $df(\lambda^{(g)})$, such that $df(\lambda) = \alpha$ and $df(\lambda^{(g)}) = 1- \alpha$.

 ## Installation